learn-academy-2023-hotel/week-3-assessment/interview-questions.md

-3. What is the difference between a class and an object?
+3. What is a ternary operator in JavaScript?

   Your answer: